Death by China

-Death by China: Confronting the Dragon – A Global Call to Action is a 2011 non-fiction book by Peter Navarro and Greg Autry that chronicles ("from currency manipulation and abusive trade policies, to deadly consumer products") the alleged threats to America's economic dominance in the 21st century posed by China's Communist Party.
+Death by China: Confronting the Dragon – A Global Call to Action is a 2011 non-fiction book by Peter Navarro and Greg Autry.
+It chronicles the alleged threats to America's economic dominance in the 21st century posed by China and the Chinese Communist Party, "from currency manipulation and abusive trade policies, to deadly consumer products".
 A feature-length documentary film based on the book, narrated by Martin Sheen and also titled Death by China, was released in 2012.
+The documentary was financed by Nucor steel corporation, and has been endorsed by Donald Trump.

 Themes and content

-Navarro argues that China violates fair trade by "illegal export subsidies and currency manipulation, effectively flooding the U.S. markets" and unfairly making it "virtually impossible" for American companies to compete.
+Navarro argues that China is a "heavily armed, totalitarian regime intent on regional hegemony and bent on global domination".
+He says China, which he frequently refers as "the Dragon" or "Dragonland", violates fair trade by "illegal export subsidies and currency manipulation, effectively flooding the U.S. markets" and unfairly making it "virtually impossible" for American companies to compete.
 It is a critique of "global capitalism" including foreign labor practices and environmental protection.
-Currency manipulation and subsidies are stated as reasons that "American companies cannot compete because they're not competing with Chinese companies, they're competing with the Chinese government."

-The book's foreword was written by Tang Baiqiao, a student activist during the 1989 Tiananmen Square protests, now resident in the US and a prominent supporter of President Donald Trump.
+The book's foreword was written by Tang Baiqiao, a student activist during the 1989 Tiananmen Square protests, now resident in the U.S. and a prominent supporter of President Donald Trump.
+Navarro describes the book as a "survival guide" to outmaneuver "the planet’s most efficient assassin" and warns the readers about buying Chinese products.

-The book cites a claim by Ron Vara, a purported Harvard economics student, "The Manufacturing Dragon is voracious.
+The book features illustrations explaining how China utilizes "eight pillars" to erode manufacturing jobs in the United States.
+These methods include providing export subsidies, manipulating and undervaluing currency, engaging in counterfeiting, piracy, and intellectual property theft, avoiding environmental regulations to enhance domestic production, enforcing minimal worker health and safety standards, imposing import tariffs and quotas, employing predatory pricing and tactics to eliminate foreign competitors, and adopting protectionist measures to block foreign companies from operating in China.
+The book cites a claim by Ron Vara, a fictitious Harvard economics student, "The Manufacturing Dragon is voracious.
 The Colonial Dragon is relentless.
-The American Eagle is asleep at the wheel.", which was later discovered to an invention of Navarro.
+The American Eagle is asleep at the wheel", which was later discovered to be an invention of Navarro ("Ron Vara" being an anagram of Navarro's surname).
 In response, publisher Prentice Hall stated that a disclaimer will be added to future editions of the book.